raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 format used for standard queries and responses.
-The standard twelve-octet header is used, but the four count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and the corresponding sections are empty.
+The standard twelve-octet header is used, but the four count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and the corresponding sections are not present.
-The actual data pertaining to Session Signaling operations is appended to the end of the DNS message, following the four (empty) data sections.
+The actual data pertaining to Session Signaling operations is appended to the end of the DNS message header.
 When displayed using today's packet analyser tools that have not been updated to recognize the DNS Session Signaling format, this will result in the Session Signaling data being displayed as unknown additional